MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 37. Run the website, and view the page you added.

-38. Stop debugging by closing Microsoft Edge.
+38. Stop debugging.

-#### Task 4: Run the application.
+#### Task 4: Run the application

 1. Save all the changes.

 2. Run the website, and view the **Test Page** and **Animals** pages you added.

-3. Stop debugging by closing Microsoft Edge.
+3. Stop debugging.

 >**Results**: At the end of this exercise, you will be able to build a simple Mvc application in Visual Studio.